 The boiler is only a part of the complete heating system.
-This boiler may be fully operational and yet because of poor circulation, control, or other operating characteristics, not deliver heat to the desired location.
+This boiler may be fully operational and yet because of poor circulation, improper control or other site related characteristics, not deliver heat to the desired location.
 Additional equipment such as temperature sensors, pumps, flow switches, balancing valves, and check valves will be required for satisfactory operation of any system.
 Harsco Industrial, Patterson-Kelley cannot be responsible for the design or operation of such systems and a qualified engineer or contractor must be consulted.

-2.0 SAFETY
+2 SAFETY